UNM Online Handbook

 Major Codes

-An AOP student is identified in Banner as having an AOP major code.
-AOP major codes are easy to spot.
-The code starts with the letter “X”.
-For example, an AOP in psychology is coded as “XPSY” while an AOP in music is “XMUS”.
+An student is identified in Banner by an AOP major code.
+Easy to spot, the code starts with the letter “X”.
+An AOP in psychology is coded as “XPSY” while an AOP in music is “XMUS”.

 Major codes for currently registered students are accessible through MyReports, a curriculum data source available to staff and faculty with the appropriate Banner Authorization Role.
 At myreports.unm.edu, major code information is accessed by following this path: Student/Student_Reports/Class_List_Guided_Adhoc.
 MyReports data is updated every 24 hours.
 Changes are visible following an overnight refresh.
 For more about Banner Authorization Roles, staff and faculty may use their UNM credentials to log into bar.unm.edu.